cginternals/openll-asset-generator/README.md

 **ToDo**
 What's a font asset?
 --> stuff that is needed to render a font:
-* the glyph atlas, e.g. bitmap, distance field, vector, ...
+* the glyph atlas, e.g. bitmap, distance field, vector, ... --> We use distance field asset, so that the font can later be rendered independently from the resolution of the asset.
 * typesetting information such as position in glyph atlas, position on baseline (advance, height, ...), kerning

 **ToDo**